Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Platform search
-     - Search conducted by users of a Platform.
+     - Search conducted at the platform level.
      -

    * - Platform usage